chaiya-btm/ndx/README.md

 - **🧠 AI-Native Format** – Documents that are readable, indexable, and interpretable by AI and LLMs.
 - **🔗 Structured Data** – Supports embedded JSON, XML, or schema-linked data inside the document.
-- **📄 Human-Friendly Design** – Retains readability, layout, and visual quality for users.
+- **📄 Human-Friendly Design** – Retains full readability, layout, and typography.
+- **🖨️ Print-Compatible** – Designed to print exactly like PDF — same layout, margins, and precision.
+- **🪄 Drop-in Replacement** – Can be used anywhere a PDF is used today: reports, receipts, invoices, contracts, etc.
 - **⚡ Extensible Framework** – Can be parsed and rendered on web, desktop, or POS/ERP systems.
 - **🔒 Secure and Verifiable** – Supports digital signatures, versioning, and traceable metadata.
 - **🌐 Interoperability First** – Integrates seamlessly with existing systems, APIs, and open standards.